 Where access to metering equipment is restricted due to locked doors or other obstructions, the customer may be requested to provide a key, access, or pathway clearance upon request.
-Failure to resolve restrictions in a timely manner may result in disconnection of service.
+Failure to resolve restrictions in a timely manner may result in disconnection of service or delays to construction.